-Leaving Chobe, we travel via the Makgadikgadi Pans to Maun, set on the edge of the Kalahari Desert.
+Leaving Chobe, we travel via the Makgadikgadi Pans to Maun.
+We keep an eye open for elephants and giraffes along the way.

 Est. Drive Time: 9 hours incl. stop for lunch

 Days 58 - 60: Maun - Optional mokoro safari in the Okavango Delta